SchweizerischeBundesbahnen/flutter-oidc/README.md

 # sbb_oidc 3.4.0

-A Flutter plugin for OpenID Connect (OIDC).
+A Flutter package for OpenID Connect (OIDC).

 ## Table of contents